LGBTQ rights in Singapore: 2010s

 A 2019 poll conducted by the Institute of Policy Studies found that opposition to same-sex marriage in Singapore had fallen to 60%, down from 74% in 2013.
 The poll also found that nearly six in ten Singaporeans aged between 18 and 25 believed same-sex marriage is not wrong.

-In June 2019, an online survey conducted by Yahoo Singapore asked 887 Singaporeans how they would react to a number of LGBT-related situations.
+In June 2019 an online survey conducted by Yahoo Singapore asked 887 Singaporeans how they would react to a number of LGBT-related situations.
 When asked about an LGBTQ family member coming out, 53% of the respondents said they would react negatively: 14% expressed a "strongly negative" response, while 39% reported a "somewhat negative" reaction.
 When asked about a colleague coming out, 53% reported a positive reaction, while 46% reported a negative reaction.
-When asked about the marriage of Li Huanwu—the grandson of Singapore's founding prime minister, Lee Kuan Yew—to his partner, Heng Yirui, 54% reacted negatively to the marriage.
+When asked about the marriage of Li Huanwu — the grandson of Singapore's founding prime minister, Lee Kuan Yew — to his partner, Heng Yirui, 54% reacted negatively to the marriage.
 Meanwhile, 46% reacted positively to it.
 When asked about Pink Dot SG, 55% of respondents said that they strongly or somewhat support Pink Dot Singapore, but the remaining 45% opposed it.
 80% of Singaporeans agreed that LGBTQ people face discrimination.

-In June 2019, an online survey conducted by Blackbox Research revealed that 56% of Singaporeans were opposed to other countries following Taiwan's example in legalising same-sex marriage, while 44% answered "yes".
+Also in June 2019, an online survey conducted by Blackbox Research revealed that 56% of Singaporeans were opposed to other countries following Taiwan's example in legalising same-sex marriage, while 44% answered "yes".
 When asked on how they felt that more than 300 same-sex couples were married in Taiwan the first week after the new law was passed, about 49% of those surveyed felt positive about the statement, with 14% feeling "strongly positive" and 35% feeling "somewhat positive".
 Conversely, 51% responded negatively to this, 20% felt "strongly negative" and 31% were "somewhat negative".
 The respondents were also asked about how they felt concerning the decriminalisation of homosexuality in Bhutan.
 About 55% of respondents felt positive, with 15% feeling "strongly positive" and 40% were "somewhat positive".
 Conversely, about 44% responded negatively, 11% felt "strongly negative" and 33% felt "somewhat negative".